College of the North Atlantic

 NOTE:

-If students have a 4th Class Certification and do not meet the academic requirements of the Power Engineering Technology program listed below may apply as a mature student and complete the appropriate CAAT testing, or complete courses in our Comprehensive Arts & Science (CAS) Transition program to meet the academic requirements they are deficient in.
+Students who have a 4th Class Certification and do not meet the academic requirements of the Power Engineering Technology program listed below may apply as a mature student or complete courses in our College Transition program to meet the academic requirements they are deficient in.

 Eligibility for admission to the Power Engineering Technology Program requires the applicant to meet one of the following four academic criteria: